OrenjiAkira/nameless_game_project/README.md

   On mac I have no fucking idea, but I assume UNIX computers work similarly, so it might work just like linux or not at all.

 Also, images here are all MINE and done by ME.
-Do not post it anywhere, do not claim it as your own.
+Do not post them anywhere, do not claim them as your own.
-Do not use it for your own projects, be it with some modifications or none.
+Do not use them for your own projects, be them with some modifications or none.
 If you want to use them for some reason, please contact me at orenjiakira@gmail.com.
 I might sound defensive, but if it's for a good reason I will most certainly allow you to use them...
 So long as you ask first and give proper credit!